skirino/raft_fleet/README.md

 iex(4@skirino-Manjaro)> Node.connect :"1@skirino-Manjaro"
 ```

-Load the following module in all nodes.
+Load the following module that implements `RaftedValue.Data` behaviour on all nodes in the cluster.

 ```ex
 defmodule JustAnInt do